Expanding the Social World Downards…

-…is an NSF-funded project led by Dr. Andrea Ballestero (Anthropology, USC) that examines how the increasing scientific and governmental attention paid to aquifers in Costa Rica is transforming spatial imaginaries and the meaning of private property.
+Expanding the Social World Downwards is an NSF-funded project led by Dr. Andrea Ballestero (Anthropology, USC) with a team of researchers in the US and Costa Rica that examines how the increasing scientific and governmental attention paid to aquifers is transforming spatial imaginaries and the meaning of private property.

 Despite accounting for 99% of all accessible fresh water in the world (Food and Agriculture Organization, 2015), aquifers remained largely out of public view during the 20th century, reduced to a niche preoccupation of specialized government officials and extractive industries such as mining and agriculture.
 In the 21st century, however, aquifers have emerged from their relative obscurity.
 Governments are investing heavily in both scientific research to locate aquifer systems and in governance models to recruit citizens into their protection.